- About Us

 Athletes age 8 and older may participate in Special Olympics training programs and competitions.
 Athletes can continue to compete for the rest of their lives.

-If you are interested in becoming an athlete, please download our Athlete Enrollment Packet – SOPA Philadelphia (PDF).
+If you are interested in becoming an athlete, please download our Athlete Enrollment Packet (Rev Sept 2017) (PDF).
 Please note that you will need to complete an Athlete Medical Application before training and competition can begin.
 The Athlete Medical Application is part of the Athlete Registration Packet.

 If you have questions about becoming an athlete, please contact Michelle Cordell.